 - It shall be possible to provide SR-VCC support for IMS emergency call from PS to CS Access Transfer when using UTRAN and E-UTRAN radio access network (see TS 23.167 [23]).

+NOTE 2: This includes an IMS emergency call which has been originated on NG-RAN (see TS 23.501 [37]), and subsequently transferred to a system where PS to CS Access Transfer for the call is possible.

 - It shall be possible to provide DR-VCC support for IMS emergency call from PS to CS Access Transfer when using WLAN access to EPC (see TS 23.167 [23]).

-NOTE 2: In this Release, DR-VCC support for IMS emergency call from PS to CS Access Transfer is only supported if the UE has valid subscription.
+NOTE 3: In this Release, DR-VCC support for IMS emergency call from PS to CS Access Transfer is only supported if the UE has valid subscription.